 Applications for a Research Fellowship in the area of Aging are now being accepted.

-This position will provide a researcher with the opportunity to join an established multi-disciplinary group of health services researchers.
-The position will be supervised by Dr. Paula Rochon, Professor, Department of Medicine and the Institute of Health Policy and Management at the University of Toronto, and the RTO/ERO Chair in Geriatric Medicine.
+This position will provide a researcher with the opportunity to join an established multi-disciplinary group of researchers.
+The position will be supervised by Dr. Paula Rochon, Founding Director of Women’s Age Lab, Professor, Department of Medicine and the Institute of Health Policy and Management at the University of Toronto, and the RTOERO Chair in Geriatric Medicine.
 Dr. Rochon is one of the leading Canadian health-services researchers in geriatric medicine, whose research explores how medical therapies impact the health of older adults with multiple conditions.
-Using a sex and gender lens, she and her team have been leading national and international research to promote health and wellbeing with aging - particularly for women - including optimizing prescription medication use to prevent adverse events, preventing loneliness and supporting caregivers.
+Using a sex and gender lens, Dr. Rochon and her team have been leading national and international research to promote health and well-being with aging – particularly for women – including optimizing medication use to prevent adverse events and promoting social connections to prevent loneliness.

-We are seeking a highly motivated epidemiologist or health services researcher.
-This individual will play a key role in research designed to promote health and wellness in older women and men, with a particular emphasis on women.
-Much of the research will focus on using health administrative data to identify opportunities to improve the health of older women and men.
+We are seeking a highly motivated epidemiologist or health services researcher with skills in qualitative research methodology.
+This individual will play a key role in research designed to advance science and inquiry to improve the health and wellness of older adults, with a particular emphasis on women.

 This fellowship opportunity provides funding for one year, with opportunity for renewal.
 Candidates are expected to:

-- Lead the design, implementation and management of complex research studies focusing on older women using large provincial datasets;
+- Lead the design, implementation and management of complex research studies focusing on older adults;

 - Work collaboratively with team members to explore challenges in the area of aging;